BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Mac
 ---

 When you click on the .dmg file you will see a screen with Disclaimer and End User License Agreement.
-Please read it carefully
+Please read it carefully.

 .. figure:: images/desktop/02_installing/01.png
    :alt: Mac EULA

-On the next screen, drag the Beam Wallet icon into the Applications folder to install
+On the next screen, drag the Beam Wallet icon into the Applications folder to install.

 .. figure:: images/desktop/02_installing/02.png
    :alt: Mac Install